dnadri/MyGithub/README.md

-# MyGithub
+#MyGithub
-A Github App for iPad built in Swift.
+A Github App for iPad I built in Swift as a personal side project.

 #Capabilities
 - Users can view their own GitHub profile information